unjs/unpdf/test/fixtures/README.md

 # Fixtures

 PDF files have been added to the repository for testing purposes.
-These files are used to test the functionality of the UnPDF library.
+These files are used to test the functionality of the `unpdf` library.

 **Sources**: